chentuochao/Mem-alpha-audio/diagnostic/README.md

 - Verbatim quote → ~1.0
 - Unrelated unit sharing a few words → ~0.0
-- **Fails on paraphrase / synonyms / reordering** — that is what the embedding and LLM-judge layers are for.
-With lexical only, "missing from store" can be a false negative for paraphrased `core` content; enable the extra layers to tighten it.
+- **Fails on paraphrase / synonyms / reordering / morphology** (e.g. `question` vs
+  `questions`) — that is what the embedding and LLM-judge layers are for.
+With lexical only, "missing" can be a false negative; enable the extra layers to tighten it.

 ---